 Food Dollar Series

-The food dollar series measures annual expenditures by U.S. consumers on domestically produced food.
-This data series is composed of three primary series—the marketing bill series, the industry group series, and the primary factor series—that shed light on different aspects of the food-supply chain.
+The Food Dollar Series measures annual expenditures by U.S. consumers on domestically produced food.
+This data series is composed of three primary series—the marketing bill series, the industry group series, and the primary factor series—that describe different aspects of the food-supply chain.
 The three series show three different ways to split up the same food dollar.
-See:A Revised and Expanded Food Dollar Series: A Better Understanding of Our Food Costs
+For more information about the Food Dollar Series, see:A Revised and Expanded Food Dollar Series: A Better Understanding of Our Food Costs

 All statistics reported in the dollar bill images represent a percentage of an average annual food dollar expenditure (for more information, see the Glossary page).
 The same statistics reported in total dollar denominations are available in downloadable tables (for more information, see the Download the Data page).

 Data are available from 1993 to 2020 and are updated annually, with data for 2021 scheduled for release in November 2022.
 Beginning with the 2021 updates, the principal data source of the Food Dollar Series is released every year (for more information, see Inter-industry relationships (Input-Output matrix) page).